 For instance, if the Engorged Tick is currently in the larvae or nymph stage, it will crawl somewhere and hide so that it can finish digesting its bloody meal.
 While finishing up its bloody meal, it will molt and grow and wait around to find its next host so they can continue their feeding.

 When the Engorged Tick is an adult male, it will also mate after falling off your dog’s skin.
-After mating, it will naturally die.
+After partnering, it will naturally die.

 Should you find a brown dog Tick engorged with blood after falling off your dog, then it will most likely live for up to two or three months longer than other Engorged Ticks.